Fight the Power (Public Enemy song): Legacy and influence

 In 2022, it was revealed that the BBC and PBS had acquired a four-part music documentary series, fronted and executive produced by Chuck D, titled Fight the Power: How Hip Hop Changed the World, for broadcast in January 2023 on BBC Two in the UK and PBS in the US.
 Named after "Fight the Power", the series explores the relationship between hip hop and American politics, with appearances from Eminem, Ice-T, Killer Mike, LL Cool J, Monie Love, Will.i.am and more.

 Cover versions

 In 1996, the song was covered by D.C.K. for the electro-industrial various artists compilation Operation Beatbox.

-In 1993, the song was covered by Barenaked Ladies for the Coneheads film soundtrack.
+In 1991, an abbreviated version of the song was released by Barenaked Ladies on The Yellow Tape, with a longer version on the 1993 Coneheads film soundtrack.